guanzo/vue-smooth-height/README.md

 Use this mixin on container elements that have a dynamic number of children.
 When the container's children rerender, the container's height will transition, instead of instantly resizing.

-Note that this library has no overlap with Vue's built in `<transition>` component.
+Note that this library has no overlap with Vue's built in transition components.

 ## Demo
 https://jsfiddle.net/axfwg1L0/3/